(Not unto us, O Lord, not unto us, but to thy name give the glory).

 - Nathan the Wise, a drama on religious tolerance by enlightenment poet Gotthold Ephraim Lessing, features a young Knight Templar as one of its main characters.
 In the play's multi-religion ensemble, he is the representative of Christianity.

 - Assassin's Creed posits that the Templars themselves are part of an ancient society that has existed throughout human history (according to the Templars' old texts, Cain (yes, that Cain) was the founder of their order), and that the Knights Templar themselves were just the open military incarnation of them during the Middle Ages, operating in preparation for a takeover of the Holy Land.
 The public destruction of the order was actually a cover to let the Templars become secret once more, where they proceeded to gain enormous power in the shadows in Europe and elsewhere.
 The modern Templars are a collection of extremely powerful and highly advanced corporations.
-All history is actually fabricated by the Templars, and the Templars included, but were far from limited to, such famous historical figures as Pope Alexander VI, Henry Ford, and Thomas Edison.
+All history is actually fabricated by the Templars, and members of the Templars have included, but were far from limited to, such famous historical figures as Pope Alexander VI, Henry Ford, and Thomas Edison.
 Players get to experience the Templar side in the first acts of Assassin's Creed III and through the entirety of Assassin's Creed Rogue, although in the 18th century and not in The Middle Ages.
 The story of Jacques de Molay is touched upon in Assassin's Creed: Unity, that being said.

 - Crusader Kings and its sequel feature them alongside their fellow crusading orders once the Catholics get the Crusades up and running.
 In CKII it's even possible to take control of the order yourself if you can manage to breed a claim on the grandmaster's title and press it in war.
 The game also recognizes somewhat that the Templars were bankers by allowing you to borrow money from them (though this feature is also available with non-Templar holy orders).